-The proso millet germplasm were evaluated for various quantitative traits such as number of productive tillers, days to 50% flowering, panicle length (cm), plant height (cm), number of leaves per plant, days to maturity, grain yield (kg/ha) and 1000 seed weight (g).
-The mean values for these traits are summarized in Table 2.
+The proso millet germplasm were evaluated The mean values for quantitative traits such as number of productive tillers, days to 50% flowering, panicle length (cm), plant height (cm), number of leaves per plant, days to maturity, grain yield (kg/ha) and 1000 seed weight (g).
+The mean values for these traits this summarized in Table 2.

 Productive tillers and days to 50% flowering